 The PMLD is a member and participant of the Massachusetts Municipal Wholesale Electric Company ("MMWEC").
 The purchased power working capital is an amount held by MMWEC as an escrow.
 The purchased power working capital fund is replenished as needed from the PMLD's monthly invoice payments.
 The income earned from the purchased power working capital fund applicable to the PMLD's deposit is applied as a credit to MMWEC's power sales billings.
-The balance in the purchased power working capital funds as of December 31, 2015 is \$440,314 and is reported as a deferred outflow of resources.
+The balance in the purchased power working capital funds as of December 31, 2016 is \$440,314 and is reported in the PMLD's current assets.